Top

 People who contact our firm after a rideshare collision often tell us that the most frustrating part is not knowing who will take responsibility.
 By explaining how Ohio insurance rules and rideshare policies interact, we work to reduce that uncertainty and help you make informed decisions about your next steps.

-How Our Team Handles Uber & Lyft Accident Claims
+How Our Team Handles Uber & Lyft Accident Claims in Dayton

 After a serious crash, you should not have to manage competing insurance adjusters and complex policy language by yourself.
 When we handle a rideshare injury case, we focus on understanding what happened, identifying all potential sources of coverage, and keeping our client informed from start to finish.
 Our goal is to guide you through the legal process in a way that feels organized, transparent, and respectful of your situation.

 We typically begin by gathering key documents and information, such as the police report, medical records, and any available screenshots or emails related to the Uber or Lyft trip.
-We review how the crash occurred and what the initial investigation shows about the fault.
+We review how the crash occurred and what the initial investigation shows about fault.
 From there, we look at which policies may apply, including the driver’s policy and any coverage that may be available through the rideshare company.

 Insurance companies sometimes call quickly and request detailed statements.
 We can step in to help manage these communications so that you are not answering questions on your own at a stressful time.
 When adjusters raise disputes about fault or argue over coverage, our attorneys work to respond with the facts and with the law that applies.
 We draw on our experience in negotiations and in the courtroom to evaluate proposed resolutions and to recommend strategies that reflect your best interests.